linuxisawezum/linuxisawezum/README.md

-- 👋 Hi, I’m @linuxisawezum
+- I’m @linuxisawezum
-- 👀 I’m interested in metal music, linux(pretty evident), drums
+- Interests: metal music, linux(pretty evident), drums
-- 🌱 I’m always trying to learn new shit
+- I’m always trying to learn new shit
-- 📫 occultsupport#0113
+- Discord: occultsupport#0113

 <!---
 linuxisawezum/linuxisawezum is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.